 Of course, you don’t NEED to refinance the property to get your money back.
 Perhaps you make great income from a job and can afford to let your down payment/rehab money stay in the property.
 This will likely help you get better cash flow, and maybe you’ll get a better ROI than you’d get elsewhere.
 However, if you are like me, you probably want your money back so you can do it again and again.
 So let’s talk about how to do that.

 In other words, let’s go back to those numbers we used earlier.
 We found a property that had an ARV of $150,000.
 We purchased it for $75,000 and put $30,000 into the rehab.
 At this point, we have $105,000 into the purchase.

-Most lenders will allow you to refinance a property for 70% of the ARV (in other words, they will do a 70% Loan to Value [LTV] loan on the property).
-Well, it just so happens that 70% of $150,000 is $105,000… so we could theoretically get back 100% of our invested capital.
+Most lenders will allow you to refinance a property for 70 percent of the ARV (in other words, they will do a 70 percent loan to value [LTV] loan on the property).
+Well, it just so happens that 70 percent of $150,000 is $105,000… so we could theoretically get back 100 percent of our invested capital.

-After the refi, you should have a completely stabilized rental property that shoots off a little bit of cash flow and has roughly 30% equity just sitting there.
+After the refi, you should have a completely stabilized rental property that shoots off a little bit of cash flow and has roughly 30 percent equity just sitting there.
 Plus, you’ll have all your money back, so it’s time to…

 The final “R” in the BRRRR strategy is to repeat the process.
 I mean, it worked once, and we got all our money back, so why not do it again?
 And again?
 And again?

 Sure, at some point the bank will stop refinancing the properties for you.
 And maybe you’ll need to find another solution, like a portfolio lender or a partnership.
 But it CAN be done.

 Each deal you repeat, you are gaining 30 percent equity at the end of the day and getting your cash back in your pocket.